nunopress/sf-micro-edition/README.md

   * Twig as the only configured template engine;

-  * Annotations enabled for everything.
+  * Setup "locale" parameters on installation.

-  * Translator enabled with base configuration.
+  * Http Cache enabled in production with base configuration.

-  * Http Cache enabled with base configuration.
+  * Use routing annotations instead a normal yaml configuration.

 It comes pre-configured with the following bundles: